Step on a Crack: Plot summary

 One sedan, however, did not make it to a river, having instead been hijacked by the hostages inside.
 The sedan crashes into a car dealership where the gunman inside dies after being impaled on a motorcycle's handlebars.
 After learning that the dead gunman has gone to great lengths to hide his identity (by burning his fingerprints off, for example), Bennett believes that the bad guys have won and returns home to his family.

 On Christmas Eve, Bennett and his ten adopted children visit Maeve in the hospital and give her the presents they have for her.
 After the children leave for home, Bennett and Maeve get some time to themselves.
-Just as the clock strikes Christmas Day, Maeve begins to die from the cancer and tells Bennett that she loves him and that she wants him to be happy.
-After she passes, a tearful Bennett walks home and tells his children the news, who all grieve along with him.
+Maeve's cancer gets worse and as the clock strikes 12 on Christmas day, she tells Bennett she loves him and wants him to be happy before dying.
+After she dies, a tearful Bennett walks home and tells his children the news, who all grieve along with him.
 They have her funeral and begin to move on with their lives.

 After nearly a week later, Bennett and the NYPD and the FBI are able to determine the dead gunman's identity, through some of his hair, and that he was a corrections officer at the infamous Sing Sing prison, giving them the break they have been waiting for.

 Bennett and other officers travel to Sing Sing and determine that a group of corrections officers staged a sick out on the morning of the cathedral incident.
 The lead gunman then reveals himself as one of the officers escorting Bennett around the prison and proceeds to beat Bennett up.
 The beating ends when Bennett throws the gunman up against a cell and the prisoner inside, seeking retribution against the gunman's cruelty as a prison guard, puts the gunman in a chokehold.
 Bennett manages to free the lead gunman and the story ends with Bennett driving him back to face charges in New York City.